M-Tinati/ECDF_ML/readme.md

 3. **Visualizing the ECDF:**
    - The x-axis represents the sorted data points, and the y-axis represents the cumulative probabilities, forming a step-like graph.

----

-Use ECDF to analyze data distributions, compare datasets, and improve visual insights into statistical patterns.